yona-lang/homepage/docs/features/pattern-matching.md

 This will result in `2`.

 ## "As" patterns
 Sometimes it can be useful to name a collection (sequence, set or dictionary) or a record in a pattern for later use.
 For example when matching on a record type, but ignoring all the fields.
-This can be done using `@` syntax in Yatta:
+This can be done using `@` syntax in Yona:

 ```haskell
 let mod = module TestMod exports testfun as